tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 An OPDS feed that has multiple `<link>` tags to an ACS-encrypted resource should provide an identical `<drm>` tag for each one.
 The circulation manager should not omit the `<drm>` tag because it believes the patron already has an Adobe ID; the patron might be using a new device, and this procedure will allow the patron to look up an existing Adobe ID.

 ### Failure modes

+An Adobe ID can have at most six device IDs associated with it.
+An attempt to register a seventh device will fail.
+Unfortunately edge cases mean patrons frequently reach the device limit with one or two devices.

+We need a way to clear all the device IDs from an existing Adobe ID.
+If all else fails, a client needs a way to wipe out its Adobe ID and get a brand new one.

 ## Sony URMS